Survivor (Destiny's Child album): Controversy

-Survivor was a subject of several controversies, albeit less than its predecessor The Writing's on the Wall (1999).
+Survivor was the subject of several controversies, albeit less than its predecessor The Writing's on the Wall (1999).
 Rob Fusari, who wrote "Bootylicious", recalled a dispute with Destiny's Child's manager and Beyoncé's father Mathew Knowles over the song's conception.
 In an interview with Barbara Walters, Beyoncé had discussed how she came up with the idea for the song herself.
 Upon seeing that, Fusari called Knowles, describing the conversation:

 The lyrical content of "Survivor" caused backlash from LeToya Luckett and LaTavia Roberson, who had controversially departed from the group in February 2000 and filed a lawsuit against the group and their management soon afterwards.
 The portion of the lawsuit directed towards Beyoncé and Kelly Rowland had been dropped by the end of the year, with a mutual agreement prohibiting either party involved from making "any public comment of a disparaging nature concerning one another".
 Luckett and Roberson contended the line "You thought I wouldn't sell without you, sold 9 million" violated the agreement and filed another lawsuit against the group in February 2002, accusing Beyoncé, Rowland and Michelle Williams of making "deliberate disparaging, defamatory factual misrepresentations" in the song, as well as in their statements for the press surrounding the release of Survivor.
 By late July, the parties had reached a settlement out of court.